mingrammer/fitter/README.md

 ![logo](image/logo.png)

+> I'm planning of make fitter a pluggable service based on serverless architecture

 The **fitter** is an on-demand image server for generating dynamic images.
 It provides some various actions and modes to generate the dynamic images with desired parameters.
 As on-demand means, **fitter** is an on-demand server to generate the various images for your mobile app and website whenever those need it.
 It can be used on following scenarios.

 * Backend on-demand image server